-He visited Dr. Michael Grasso, the chair of urology at Phelps Hospital in Sleepy Hollow, New York, and learned his situation was more dire than Bernstein realized.
-The 63-year-old had stage 3 kidney cancer and the massive tumor was preventing proper blood flow throughout his body.
+Bernstein visited Dr. Michael Grasso, the chair of urology at Phelps Hospital in Sleepy Hollow, New York, and learned his situation was more dire than he realized.
+The 64-year-old had stage 3 kidney cancer, and the massive tumor was preventing proper blood flow throughout his body.

 “He told me I had about five days to live,” Bernstein said.